Date posted: 01/04/2022 8 min read

 Become familiar with disclosure obligations

 The key, says Stickney, is not to treat any finding or sanction from an external body in isolation.
-She adds that while all issues should be reported to CA ANZ within the timeframes under the By-Laws and NZICA Rules, not all disciplinary action from external bodies will be investigated.
-The fact that a member self-reports such matters may be considered a factor in their favour.
+Adding that, while all issues should be reported to CA ANZ within the timeframes under the By-Laws and NZICA Rules, not all disciplinary action from external bodies will be investigated.
+In fact, if a member self-reports such matters, that may be considered a factor in their favour.

 And just as CA ANZ monitors other regulatory bodies to identify adverse findings against CAs, any disciplinary sanction made under CA ANZ By-Laws or NZICA Rules may need to be reported elsewhere and have a bearing on a CA’s other registrations.